What is Zero Trust Architecture? 9 Steps to Implementation

 - Modems

-As part of a zero trust architecture, you need to maintain secure configurations for all of these devices.
+As part of a zero trust architecture, you must maintain secure configurations for all these devices.

 3. Identify the digital artifacts that need network access